More injury woe for Liverpool as Milner limps out of Leicester City clash | Goal.com

 What happened to Milner?

-In what appeared to be a muscle injury, Milner wasn't able to continue in the Premier League fixture against Leicester City, walking off the pitch to be replaced by Thiago after 17 minutes.
+In what appeared to be a muscle injury, Milner wasn't able to continue in the Premier League fixture against the Foxes, walking off the pitch to be replaced by Thiago after 17 minutes.

-The 35-year-old, making just his seventh league appearance of the 2020-21 campaign, was visibly frustrated as he trudged off, with Milner having hardly featured this season.
+The 35-year-old, making just his seventh league start of the 2020-21 campaign, was visibly frustrated as he trudged off, having hardly featured this season.

-It's unclear exactly what injury Milner suffered, but Jurgen Klopp will undoubtedly provide update at full-time.
+It's unclear exactly what injury the former England international suffered, but Jurgen Klopp will undoubtedly provide an update at full-time.

 Which other Liverpool players are injured?